asynchronous-flows/asyncflows/README.md

     - text: "Can you say hello to {{ name_prompt.result }}?"
 ```

-Often-times, the prompt is more complex, and includes multiple strings and variables in a multi-line string:
+Often-times, the prompt is more complex, and includes multiple variables in a multi-line string.

+The following two prompts are **equivalent**, but the second one uses syntactic sugar for referring to the `sample_text` variable:

 ```yaml
 my_prompt: